Hi-van is supported by its audience. When you purchase through links on my site, I may earn an affiliate commission. Learn more

 To keep your camper safe between trips, follow these suggestions:

-- If someone does try to break into your vehicle, call 911 immediately with a full description of the person and their location if possible.
+• If someone try to break into your vehicle, call 911 immediately with a full description of the person and their location, if possible.

 Security Features To Use When Camping

-There are a few things that you can do to make it more difficult for thieves to break into your vehicle attached to your pop-up camper.
+There are a few things that you can do to make it more difficult for thieves to break into your vehicle.
 Here are a few tips:

 Conclusion